Bassel-A-Elazab/GaussianClassiferFromScratchOneDimension/README.md

 		And to predict new point comes on calculations of conditional probablilty.

  <img src="Pic/pdf.png" width="500">

+   Where X is the new point wants to classify.

 	The next figure is the fitting gaussian distribution under one features used in classifer.

  <img src="Pic/1.png" width="1000" >